Punktum-dk/epp-service-specification/README.md

 ### Document History

 - 5.3 2026-07-01
   - The [renew domain](#renew-domain) command now only supports a renewal period of one year.
-In addition, a domain name can no longer be renewed earlier than 60 days before its expiry date.
+In addition, a domain name can no longer be renewed earlier than 2 months before its expiry date.
   - The Withdraw domain command has been removed and is no longer supported.
   - The [create domain](#create-domain) command now requires registrar management.
 It is no longer possible to create a domain name under registrant management.
   - The documentation for the following extensions has been removed, as they are no longer used.
 They remain present in the XSD for the time being: